Quitting Smoking Timeline

 Short Term Effects

 - The short-term effects of quitting smoking begin within 20 minutes.
 Cigarettes contain ingredients and produce chemicals that speed up your heart rate, and also raises your blood pressure.
+These effects also occur when using even the best vape, since most, but not all, e-liquids contain nicotine, which is responsible for raising your heart rate.
 According to the CDC, within 20 minutes of not smoking an analogue cigarette, your heart rate will already begin to drop down to normal levels.

 - Within two hours of not smoking, your heart rate and blood pressure will have returned to almost completely normal levels.
 Your peripheral circulation may also begin to improve during this time.
 This means you may begin to feel warmth in your fingertips and other extremities.
 This is due to your circulation improving.
 However, during this time you may also begin to experience some of the adverse effects of quitting smoking: withdrawal symptoms.
 These symptoms may include anxiety, increased appetite, irritability, sleeplessness, and intense cravings.